VirtusLab/scala-cli/website/docs/commands/test.md

 A source file is treated as test source if:

- - it contains the `using target test` directive
+ - it contains the `using target test` directive, or
- - the file name ends with `.test.scala`
+ - the file name ends with `.test.scala`, or
  - the file comes from a directory that is provided as input, and the relative path from that file to its original directory contains a `test` directory

 The last rule may sound a bit complicated, so let's explain it using following directory structure: